hackinter/BcryptHash/README.md

 4. Help
 5. Exit
 Choose an option (1-5): 1
-Enter a password to hash: loveyou
+Enter a password to hash: loveyou (The text will not be visible.)
 Generated Hash: $2b$12$96csxV6kfw2e4iARbqVW7uPSG9jf4BVchP5PpboaW4S8kp1Y2ryY2
 ```